JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Suppressing-Errors.md

 ---
-title: "When Silence is Not Golden: The Risks of Supressing Errors"
+title: "When Silence is Not Golden: The Risks of Suppressing Errors"
 layout: post
 hidden: true
 sitemap: false
 redirect_from:
   - /When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions/
+  - /When-Silence-is-Not-Golden-The-Risks-of-Supressing-Exceptions/
+  - /When-Silence-is-Not-Golden-The-Risks-of-Supressing-Errors/
 ---

 [DaCapo](https://github.com/dacapobench/dacapobench/) is a widely used